 316 Commonwealth (Demolished)

-314 Commonwealth replaced an earlier townhouse at 316 Commonwealth designed by architect Obed F. Smith and built ca. 1881 for Frank N. Thayer.
-He and his wife, Ella S. (Young) Thayer, lived at 325 Commonwealth.
+314 Commonwealth replaced an earlier townhouse at 316 Commonwealth designed by architect Obed F. Smith and built in 1881-1882 by James W. Tobey, builder, for Frank N. Thayer, a ship’s chandler, ship broker, and shipping merchant.
+He is shown as the owner on the original building permit application, dated November 5, 1881.
+Frank Thayer and his wife, Ella S. (Young) Thayer, lived at 325 Commonwealth.

+Frank Thayer died in April of 1882 while 316 Commonwealth was nearing completion.
 Ella Thayer continued to live at 325 Commonwealth.

 Richard C. Flower had been a lawyer and later a minister in the Midwest.
 He then became a physician and practiced in New York and Philadelphia before coming to Boston in 1882.
 In Boston, he founded a patent medicine company, producing and marketing a number of proprietary remedies through the Flower Medical Company, including “Dr. R. C. Flower’s Liver and Stomach Sanative,” “Dr. R. C. Flower’s Nerve Pills,” “Dr. R. C. Flower’s Lung Cordial,” and “Dr. R. C. Flower’s Blood Purifier,” among others.